The Best Ceiling Speakers For 2022-2023

 - Not the best for large rooms

-Overall, if you need a ceiling speaker for a smaller room that’ll do the job and do it well, then the Yamaha NS-IC400WH is the one to get no questions.
+Overall, if you need a ceiling speaker for a smaller room that’ll do the job and do it well, then the Yamaha NS-IC400WH certainly does that and then some.

 Now let’s say you have a normal sized room and you want something that’ll really make your movie night memorable.

-If you’re looking for something that’ll work perfectly in the average sized living room or family room, then the JBL SP6CII is certainly the way to go.
+If you’re looking for something that’ll work perfectly in the average sized living room or family room, then the JBL S26C is certainly the way to go.

 There’s also rubber surrounding these drivers which not only allows it to minimize distortion at higher volumes, but provides you with a much tighter and cleaner bass all around,.

-Then on the high end, you also have a 1 inch titanium laminate swivel mount tweeter for those crystal clear highs.
+Then on the high end, you also have a .75 inch titanium tweeter for those crystal clear highs.

 - Sound quality has depth and clarity